 The Isinda Pillar Tomb

-One of the pillar tombs in Isinda (P5) is distinguished from the others with the reliefs surrounding its burial chamber.
-It was found by Heberdey and Kalinka in 1895, and the reliefs around the burial chamber were cut and transferred to the Istanbul Archeology Museum.
-The reliefs depict combat, hunting and feasting scenes and must reflect on the life of the tomb owner who was probably a dynast.
-It is dated to the 6th century BCE and is one of the oldest pillar tombs in Lycia.
+One of the pillar tombs in Isinda (P5) is distinguished from the others by the reliefs surrounding its burial chamber.
+It was discovered by Heberdey and Kalinka in 1895, and the reliefs were cut from the tomb and transferred to the Istanbul Archaeology Museum.
+These reliefs depict scenes of combat, hunting, and feasting, likely reflecting aspects of the life of the tomb’s owner, who was probably a dynast.
+The tomb is dated to the 6th century BCE and is considered one of the oldest pillar tombs in Lycia.

 References: